Sauerkraut Soup Recipe

 Sauerkraut is also low in calories and carbs and is considered diet-friendly.

-No, raw cabbage will not work in this soup recipe.
-The flavor and texture of the cabbage come from fermented cabbage.
-Therefore, the soup would taste like cabbage soup by using raw cabbage.
+No, raw cabbage won’t work in this recipe.
+The unique flavor and texture of the soup come from the fermentation process.
+Using raw cabbage will result in a dish more like cabbage soup than sauerkraut soup. - Is sauerkraut soup gluten-free?

 Health benefits of fermented cabbage